cboettig/berkeley-linux-config/vpn.md

 - `tar xvf PanGPLinux-5.1.2-c3.tgz`
 - `sudo dpkg -i GlobalProtect_UI_deb-5.1.2.0-3.deb`

 Then enter <vpn.berkeley.edu> as the connection in the box that pops up.
 Log in with CalNet credentials + Duo 2FA.

+From the dropdown in the GUI, choose Library tunnel to be able to access PDF articles directly from browser (split tunnel doesn't do this).